SwatiNeha/neural-networks-applied/readme.md

 - All code is original and executed in Google Colab.
 - Hyperparameter search for the spherical‑projection task is part of **Project 1** (separate notebook provided).
-- Replace any placeholder notebook name above with your exact filename if it differs.